dromeroc/starter-hugo-academic/content/research/research.md

 {{< /spoiler >}}
 1. ["Decomposing Long-term Interest Rates: An International Comparison,"](https://jfi.pm-research.com/content/26/1/61)
 with [Luis Ceballos](https://www.luisceballoss.com), *Journal of Fixed Income*, 26(1), 2016.
+{{< spoiler text="Abstract" >}}
+This work analyzes the behavior of long-term interest rates for several developed and developing economies, identifying the risk-neutral and term premium components under different methodologies.
+The authors analyze which of these two channels affected interest rate movements in different monetary policy regimes.
+Also, they quantify the transmission of U.S. long-term yield to these economies using a spillover index.
+They find that movements in long-term interest rates in different monetary policy regimes are related to changes in the term premium for most countries.
+The findings also suggest a heterogeneous behavior in the United States to other economies.
+In developed economies, long-term interest rates are affected in both components (risk neutral and term premium) mainly through the U.S. risk-neutral channel, whereas in developing countries, the evidence suggests that the relevant transmission channel is the term premium, which is affected by the U.S. term premium.
+{{< /spoiler >}}
 1. ["Nominal Term Structure and Term Premia: Evidence from Chile,"](https://www.tandfonline.com/doi/full/10.1080/00036846.2015.1128079)
 with [Luis Ceballos](https://www.luisceballoss.com) and Alberto Naudon, *Applied Economics*, 48(29), 2016.
+{{< spoiler text="Abstract" >}}
+The downwards trend exhibited in Chile’s nominal term structure since 2003 has been a common pattern shared by other developed and developing economies.
+To understand the behaviour of the nominal yield curve in Chile, we rely on an affine dynamic term structure model which allows the term structure to decompose into the expected short-term interest rate
+(related to the monetary policy expectation) and the term premium.
+We show that most of the fall of long-term interest rates as well as its dynamics are related to the term premium rather than the expected short-term interest rate.
+Moreover, we find evidence that term premium is driven primarily by the US term premium and domestic nominal uncertainty derived from expected inflation.
+{{< /spoiler >}}